Ortho vs. Neuro Spine Surgery

 Spine Surgery is Becoming a Specialty

 While both neurosurgeons and orthopedic surgeons are trained to treat disorders beyond spinal defects, many of these specialized surgeons are limiting their practice to spinal disorders.
 The precision needed for these demanding surgical techniques demands a high degree of training and commitment.
-At Hunt Spine, our surgeons have made that commitment both through their outstanding educational record and through the many presentations they make sharing their advances in technique.
+At Hunt Spine, our surgeons have made that commitment both through their outstanding educational records and through the many presentations they make sharing their advances in technique.

 Choosing your Spinal Surgeon